usnistgov/asbestos/asbestos-assembly/README.txt

 REM Start Tomcat
 %CATALINA_HOME%\bin\startup.bat

-Now, Tomcat should be up and running on HTTP port 9760.
+Now, Tomcat should be up and running on HTTP port ${fhirToolkitHttpPort}.

-To access FHIR Toolkit, open browser to http://localhost:9760/
+To access FHIR Toolkit, open browser to ${fhirUI}

 REM Uncomment the following to shutdown Tomcat
 REM %CATALINA_HOME%\bin\shutdown.bat